-Community Energy England and Community Energy Wales are proud to release the third State of the Sector Report.
+In June 2019, Community Energy England and Community Energy Wales launched the third State of the Sector Report.
 We are currently formulating plans for collecting data for our 2020 report.

 This report builds upon previous reports from 2017 and 2018 and assessed data up to the end of 2018.